tomeshnet/documents/technical/20171122_tomesh-tech-status-update.md

 ![Nodes](../images/20171122_tomesh-tech-status-update.jpg?raw=true)

+_A couple tomesh nodes currently active in our test net._

 # Design Goals

- * protocol-level guarantees of private and secure communication among nodes
+ * private and secure communication among nodes
- * protocol-level guarantees that ownership of the network never becomes centralized
+ * ownership of the network never becomes centralized
  * resilient operations without central points of failure
  * easily deployable and self-maintainable in other regions, not just Toronto (distribution of knowledge and accessible support channel are key considerations that affect technical roadmap)
  * eventually have low-cost fast Internet access over the mesh network by a provider of the user's choosing